Skip to main content

 Remission

 A clinical outcome where symptoms have been reduced to below diagnostic thresholds.
-In TMS depression studies, remission rates typically range from 30-35% after an initial course of treatment.
+Remission rates in TMS depression studies typically range from 30-35%.

 Response Rate

-The percentage of patients who experience a clinically significant improvement (usually 50% or greater reduction in symptom scores).
+The percentage of patients who experience a clinically significant improvement (usually 50%+ reduction).
 TMS depression studies report response rates of 50-60%.

 rTMS (Repetitive Transcranial Magnetic Stimulation)